-Experience the thrill of thundering hooves as the finest Thoroughbreds in the world compete at Saratoga Race Course.
-Saratoga began racing horses in 1863, and the course retains a charm and old-world elegance that can only be found in “the Spa City”.
-Much more than a horseracing venue, an afternoon at the course means being a part of a festival atmosphere that includes great local food, live music, and people-watching opportunities galore as the locals come out in their best outfits—the competition for the fanciest hat is almost as contested as the race itself.
+Experience the thrill of thundering hooves as the finest Thoroughbreds in the world compete at the Saratoga Race Course.
+Saratoga began racing horses in 1863, and the course retains a charm and old-world elegance.
+Much more than a horse racing venue, an afternoon at the course means being a part of a festival atmosphere that includes great local food, live music, and people-watching opportunities galore as the locals come out in their best outfits—the competition for the fanciest hat is almost as contested as the race itself.
 If you’re traveling during the off season, you can still take backstretch tours to view the historic grounds that served as a film set for the Hollywood movie Seabiscuit.

-9am: Congress Park
+9 am: Explore Congress Park

 After lunch, visit one of these unique museums depending on your interests:

-The National Thoroughbred Racing Hall of Fame: Interested in the history of horseracing?
-Experience a lifesize starting gate with all the sounds and pre-race whinnies of the horses as they load and break and watch a movie about the majesty of Thoroughbreds.
+The National Thoroughbred Racing Hall of Fame: Interested in the history of horse racing?
+Experience a life-size starting gate with all the sounds and pre-race whinnies of the horses as they load and break and watch a movie about the majesty of Thoroughbreds.

-12pm: Brunch at the Gideon Putnam Hotel
+12 pm: Tour the Historic Gideon Putnam Hotel

 Named for one of the founders of Saratoga Springs, the Gideon Putnam Hotel offers a lavish brunch spread in a series of four picturesque dining rooms with floor-to-ceiling windows overlooking Saratoga Spa State Park.
 Make reservations two weeks in advance for this, too.

 2 pm: Get on the Green at Saratoga National Golf Course

-From NYC: 3 hours, 30 min
+From NYC: 3 hours, 30 minutes

-From Boston: 3 hours, 15 min.
+From Boston: 3 hours, 30 minutes

-From Philadelphia: 4 hours, 25 min.
+From Philadelphia: 4 hours, 25 minutes

 From Montreal: 3 hours